sebastien6/mySportTeam/README.md

 # Rest API

-Open the collection and environemnt file in the postman folder in your postman application to see the available API calls.
+The postman folder contain a collection and environment files with available API calls online and offline.

 Note: use the web UI to generate a token by login into the app and update your postman enviroment with the updated token tu ensure successful API calls.

+## Team API

 ### Create a team

 POST https://{{apiId}}.execute-api.us-east-1.amazonaws.com/dev/teams

+body example:
 ```
 {
 	"season": "2020",